eacoeytaux/irs-ui/README.md

-# hlf-commercial-paper-ui
+# irs-paper-ui
-The front-end of the Hyperledger Fabric commercial paper demo
+The front-end of the Hyperledger Fabric interest rate swap demo